Stefan-Z-Camilleri/akka.net/docs/articles/streams/builtinstages.md

 **completes** when all upstreams complete

+####OrElse

+If the primary source completes without emitting any elements, the elements from the secondary source are emitted.
+If the primary source emits any elements the secondary source is cancelled.

+Note that both sources are materialized directly and the secondary source is backpressured until it becomes the source of elements or is cancelled.

+Signal errors downstream, regardless which of the two sources emitted the error.

+**emits** when an element is available from first stream or first stream closed without emitting any elements and an element is available from the second stream

+**backpressures** when downstream backpressures

+**completes** the primary stream completes after emitting at least one element, when the primary stream completes without emitting and the secondary stream already has completed or when the secondary stream completes

 ####Interleave

 Emits a specifiable number of elements from the original source, then from the provided source and repeats.
 If one